Archive for Women’s Tours

 10 Reasons to Travel in a Women’s Group 08 Jul 2012

-1. The experience is extraordinary
+1. The experience is nothing less than extraordinary.

-2. Tours, day trips, excursions, and activities are designed with you in mind and offer a unique perspective of the place you are visiting
+2. Tours, day trips, excursions, and activities are designed with you in mind and offer a unique perspective of the place you are visiting.

-4. You are likely to meet other women who will become your lifelong friends
+4. You are likely to meet other women who will become your lifelong friends.

-6. Know that you can travel safely in a group even if you don’t know someone else ready to buy a plane ticket
+6. Know that you can travel safely in a group even if you don’t know someone else ready to buy a plane ticket to join you.

 7. Nervous about traveling?
 Sit back and let the experts take care of it.
 Group leaders have experience in travel and often in the place you are in.
 They can point out unique spots, great eats, and expose you to a side of the place you are visiting that you would otherwise miss.